smithse/TTGO-Wiki/Supported-boards.md

 ## HELTEC TTGO LoRa

 In terms of board layout (pin connections) from a software point of view very similar to TTGO LoRa v1.0.

-No data on reception sensitivity compared to other boards.
+No information on reception sensitivity compared to other boards.

 ## TTGO LORA v2.1_1.6

 My personal preference.
-On-board 0.95" display
+On-board 0.96" display

 Advantages:
 - superior RF sensitivity (compared to v1.0 boards) - a BIG difference!